 - God is the one bringing judgment, not an act of nature attributed to God, but God Himself purposefully acting against man through natural forces.

 - The flood or destruction will destroy all that has the breath of life.
 This includes mankind and animal life, but not marine life.
 Again, the Bible establishes the fact of complete worldwide destruction and not just a localized flood.
-It if is not a worldwide flood we have trouble explaining so much evidence that one did occur.
+If it is not a worldwide flood we have trouble explaining so much evidence that one did occur.

 18But I will establish My covenant with you; and you shall enter the ark—you and your sons and your wife, and your sons' wives with you.